blutui/dev.blutui.com/content/console/faqs/how-to-put-a-site-live.md

 You can add as many custom domains to a site as you like the process is as follows:
 - Ensure you have a paid account to add custom domains
-- Add your domain to the site settings in the Agency Console
+- Add and verify your domain in the Blutui Agency Console
-- Point your DNS at our servers using a CNAME or ALIAS record
-- Verify your domain by adding a txt record to your DNS
 - Check the domain is connected via the Blutui Agency Console
 - Publish your site

 You can also add secondary domains to your site and they will be automatically redirected to your primary domain and secured.

-Once the domain is in place, Blutui will automatically source a SSL certificate for your site and add it to the domain in preparation for go live.
-When you publish your site will be instantly secured using the Let's Encrypt service.
+Once the domain is verified and site published, Blutui will automatically source a SSL certificate for your site and add it to the domain in preparation for go live.